Meet Us | Work with Us | Contact Us | Media

 How the Inflation Reduction Act is Reshaping Prescription Drug Pricing in the U.S.

-The Inflation Reduction Act was primarily introduced to combat inflation, boost energy production, and reduce healthcare costs.
+The federal Inflation Reduction Act was primarily introduced to combat inflation, boost energy production, and reduce healthcare costs.
 The legislation spans various sectors, but one of its most significant focuses is reforming prescription drug pricing.

 Why Drug Pricing Reform Became a Priority?